brettgoodrich/ElexioPress/readme.md

 ElexioPress 0.1

 ## Usage
+There's a good number of functions.
+I'll update this readme at some point.

 #### WordPress backend
 ElexioPress' settings are given their own page parented to "Settings".
 You can easily edit key information.